 Do not offer aspirin, ibuprofen, acetaminophen (Tylenol), or similar medications without first asking your child’s supplier.

-To prevent numerous types of abdominal pain:
+To prevent numerous types of lower abdominal pain:

 - Avoid fatty or greasy foods